kadirahq/flow-router/README.md

 #### FlowRouter.wait() and FlowRouter.initialize()

-By default, Flow Router initialize the routing process in a `Meteor.startup()` callback.
+By default, FlowRouter initialize the routing process in a `Meteor.startup()` callback.
 This works for most of the apps.
 But, some apps have custom initializations and FlowRouter needs to initialize after that.

 So, that's where `FlowRouter.wait()` comes to save you.
 You need to call it directly inside your JavaScript file.
 After that, whenever your app is ready call `FlowRouter.initialize()`.